Last Weekend (2014 film)

 Last Weekend is a 2014 American comedy/drama film starring Patricia Clarkson, Zachary Booth, and Joseph Cross.
 The film premiered at the San Francisco International Film Festival on May 2, 2014.
 In May, the film was acquired for theatrical release and iTunes/VOD on August 29, 2014 by IFC/Sundance Selects.
 The film will also open the Provincetown International Film Festival on June 18, 2014.
 Last Weekend was filmed entirely on location in Lake Tahoe, California.
 It was the first feature film in thirteen years to be shot entirely in the area.

 Synopsis

-When an affluent matriarch (Patricia Clarkson) gathers her dysfunctional family on Labor Day weekend at their Northern California lake house, her carefully constructed weekend begins to fall apart at the seams, leading her to question her own role in the family.
+When an affluent matriarch gathers her dysfunctional family on Labor Day weekend at their Northern California lake house, her carefully constructed weekend begins to fall apart at the seams, leading her to question her own role in the family.